games647/MinecraftVerificationServer/README.md

 ## Description

-Verifies if a minecraft user has premium (paid) account by connecting to fake server
+Verifies if a minecraft user has premium (paid) account by connecting to fake server.

 ## Features

 * Simple
 * Fast
 * Very configurable
-* Works with 1.7+ servers
+* Works with 1.8+ servers
+* Shutdowns gracefully

 ## Run